ErinDar/aererbnb/API-Docs.md

     ```json
     {
       "message": "Spot couldn't be found",
       "statusCode": 404
     }
     ```

-* Response (Review from the current user already exists for the Spot)
+* Error response: Review from the current user already exists for the Spot
   * Status Code: 403
   * Headers:
     * Content-Type: application/json